On the Computability of Measures of Regular Sets of Infinite Trees: Conclusions

 \section{Conclusions}

-We have shown that the following question can be effectively solved. \begin{quote} What is the probability that a~randomly chosen tree satisfies a~given formula of MSO~? \end{quote} This can be viewed as a~completion of the famous Rabin tree theorem by its probabilistic aspect.
-If a~formula is replaced by an equivalent non-deterministic parity automaton $\CA $, our algorithm works in elementary time.
-In this paper, we have only considered the coin-flipping measure, but this restriction is not very essential.
-Indeed, using the techniques outlined in~\cite[Section~7.1]{niwinski_measures_wmso}, one can extend the argument to the measures generated by stochastic branching processes as considered by Chen {\em et al.}~\cite{chen_model_checking}; this issue will be treated in the full version of the paper.
+We have shown that the following question can be effectively solved. \begin{quote} What is the probability that a~randomly chosen tree satisfies a~given formula of MSO? \end{quote} This can be viewed as a~completion of the famous Rabin tree theorem by its probabilistic aspect.
+If a~formula is replaced by an equivalent nondeterministic or alternating parity automaton $\CA$, our algorithm works in elementary time.

-We believe that our results or techniques may find some further applications although---as mentioned in Introduction---a~number of related problems in probabilistic verification of finite-state system are known to be undecidable.
-One of the research directions points to logics whose original version reduces to MSO logic over trees, but the decidability status of the probabilistic version is unknown as, e.g.,~PCTL*.
+We believe that our results or techniques may find some further applications although---as mentioned in Introduction--- a~number of related problems in probabilistic verification of finite-state system is known to be undecidable.
+One of the research directions points to logics whose original version reduces to MSO logic over trees, but the decidability status of the probabilistic version is unknown as, for instance~PCTL*.

 On the technical level, our work confirms the usefulness of the construction of the probabilistic powerdomain $\CD$ that comprises all the necessary information and is still manageable.
-We have also discovered that the framework of the $ \mu$\=/calculus---originally based on complete lattices---can be transposed to more general partial orders.
+We have also discovered that the framework of the $\mu$\=/calculus---originally based on complete lattices---can be transposed to more general partial orders.
 The unary $\mu$\=/calculus that we have introduced for this purpose has a~potential of incorporating other formalisms, going beyond the MSO theory of the tree.
 As a matter of fact, our construction provides a way to translate a~generic formula of unary $\mu$\=/calculus into a~formula of Tarski’s first\=/order theory of reals, which yields decidability of the formalism in question.

+\paragraph*{Acknowledgements} The authors would like to express their gratitude to Grzegorz Cichosz, Marcin Przybyłko, and Igor Walukiewicz, for their valuable comments on the paper.